Seamless SDK (Payment Android)

 Step 1: Create a customer

-Before initiating payments, you need to create a customer using the Create customer endpoint.
+Create a customer using the Create customer endpoint before initiating payments.
 This step is required to:

 - Identify the person making the payment